overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 ## Section 3: Disaster Preparation
 Prior to disaster, care must be taken to ensure that not only are the following key concerns addressed, but that they’re also regularly checked and verified as being fully functional:

-- **Viable SQL Server Backups.** A Disaster Recovery Plan is only as good as its last, viable, backup.
+- **Viable SQL Server Backups.** A Disaster Recovery Plan is only as good as its last, viable, backup and associated backup chain.

 - **Monitoring and Alerts.** Avoidable ‘disasters’ and problems like running a server out of disk or detecting problems with resource usage and load are things that can be easily automated and used to help pro-actively monitor (and then send alerts if/when necessary) as part of a comprehensive Disaster Recovery solution (by making administrators pro-actively aware of potential or pending failures and/or disasters).